Is it worth buying travel insurance for a ‘staycation’?

 However, business information site, Defaqto, found that 66 or 8% of annual policies on the market don’t include cancellation cover as standard, with 52 (6%) only offering this as an upgrade.

-Travellers should also consider cover for luggage and personal belongings.
+Travelers should also consider cover for luggage and personal belongings.
 If your luggage is lost or stolen while on holiday, this cover can provide a lifeline to help you buy essentials while away and cover the cost of replacing your luggage.

 Again, Defaqto revealed this isn’t always covered as standard, with 77 policies (9%) not including cover.
 Limits can also be relatively low at £1,550 on average, with some policies only including £200 worth of cover.
 However, you may already have cover for personal possessions under your home contents insurance policy, which usually provides much better cover for your belongings, so it’s worth checking that before doubling up on cover.